-- FDA proposes new rules for rating sunscreen products
+FDA delays new rules for sunscreen makers

 WASHINGTON — Manufacturers of sunscreen now will have six additional months to meet the new labeling and testing requirements as imposed by the Food and Drug Administration, according to an announcement from the Federal Register.